aiven/devportal/docs/platform/concepts/cloud-security.rst

 Aiven at-rest data encryption covers both active service instances as well as service backups in cloud object storage.

 Service instances and the underlying VMs use full volume encryption using LUKS with a randomly generated ephemeral key per each instance and each volume.
 The key is never re-used and will be trashed at the destruction of the instance, so there's a natural key rotation with roll-forward upgrades.
-We use the LUKS default mode aes-xts-plain64:sha256 with a 512-bit key.
+We use the LUKS2 default mode aes-xts-plain64:sha256 with a 512-bit key.

 Backups are encrypted with a randomly generated key per file.
 These keys are in turn encrypted with RSA key-encryption key-pair and stored in the header section of each backup segment.
 The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
 The RSA key-pair is randomly generated for each service.
 The key lengths are 256-bit for block encryption, 512-bit for the integrity protection and 3072-bits for the RSA key.